metno/S-ENDA-documentation/source/devel_environ.rst

 Installation
 ------------

-S-ENDA has standardized on these versions for the development environment.
+S-ENDA has standardized on these versions for the development environment:

 * `Vagrant 2.2.7`_
 * `VirtualBox 6.1.x`_